More Like This

 Recommended: GM Hummer EV – World’s First Super-truck (SUV)

-That’s $13.80 a day, buying you and three friends a latte daily.
+That’s $13.80 daily, buying you and three friends a latte daily.
 Another pain is that Tesla has been so successful at selling EVs that its cars have ceased to qualify for the $7,500 federal tax credit.

 Battery replacement

-Central to an EV is its battery pack, equivalent to the value of the engine of a conventional car.
+Central to an EV is its battery pack, equivalent to the value of a conventional car’s engine.
 Unlike modern car engines, EV batteries require replacement during the vehicle’s service life.

-A basic form of depreciation unique to EVs is the eventual replacement of the battery pack.
-Unlikely for a modern conventional car engine.
+A basic form of depreciation unique to EVs is the eventual replacement of the battery pack, which is unlikely for a modern conventional car engine.

 Replacing an EV’s battery pack is likely as the vehicle ages and delivers an unsatisfactory range.
 Replacing a battery can cost an estimated average of $10,000.

-Having said this, the cost remains hazy because few EVs have been on the road long enough to degrade their battery pack highly.
+Having said this, the cost remains hazy because few EVs have been on the road long enough for their battery packs to degrade significantly.

 It’s also uncertain which EV owner will shoulder the battery-replacement cost.